mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/edit_menu.rst

         Pastes the copied buffer into a new image.

     Clear
-        Clear the current layer. :kbd:`Del`
+        Clear the current layer.
+Shortcut: :kbd:`Del`

     Fill with Foreground Color
-        Fills the layer or selection with the foreground color. :kbd:`Shift + Backspace`
+        Fills the layer or selection with the foreground color.
+Shortcut: :kbd:`Shift + Backspace`

     Fill with Background Color
-        Fills the layer or selection with the background color. :kbd:`Backspace`
+        Fills the layer or selection with the background color.
+Shortcut: :kbd:`Backspace`

     Fill with pattern
         Fills the layer or selection with the active pattern.